-Pioneer Camp is privately owned and run by Paul and Sophie, pleasant hosts who will be happy to help you throughout your stay.
-The camp is clean, comfortable, good value for money… in short, a superb stopover before and after your Zambia safari!
-Accommodation is booked on a B&B basis, and the camp is open all year round.
+Pioneer lodge is privately owned and run by Paul and Sophie, pleasant hosts who will be happy to help you throughout your stay.
+The lodge is clean, comfortable, good value for money… in short, a superb stopover before and after your Zambia safari!
+Accommodation is booked on a B&B basis, and the lodge is open all year round.

 ACCESS & LOCATION:

-The camp is accessed via 30 minutes’ road transfer from Lusaka’s Kenneth Kaunda International Airport.
+The lodge is accessed via 30 minutes’ road transfer from Lusaka’s Kenneth Kaunda International Airport.
 It has a lovely location within over ten hectares of miombo woodlands!

 Guest accommodation consists of a range of cottages, chalets, and budget tents, all positioned in the woods.
 The Pioneer Tent is the entry-level option, with twin beds and shared washing facilities.
 These are really geared towards budget travellers and are too simple for ours.
 Next up is the Safari Chalet – this too is fairly simple, but it does come with a private en-suite washroom and a veranda with woodland views.
 The Miombo Chalet is our top tip for travellers looking for something more spacious.
 The Triple subcategory has three single beds, en-suite full bathroom, and private veranda, while the Family option has king-size bed plus single bed, in addition to en-suite bathroom and private deck.
 Additional chalet features include a fan, charging points, and a small seating area, and access for wheelchair users is available on request.
 Finally, there’s the Family Cottage, which offers two bedrooms, living and dining areas, kitchen, and large veranda.
 Sleeping up to six people, it’s perfect for a family or group who enjoy their own space.